 Staff: "More training on all staff with dealing with behavioural concern situation.
-We do MAPA (Management of Actual or Potential Aggression) of training, which is half a day, but I don't think that is - a lot of it is physical.
+We do a map of training which is half a day, but I don't think that is - a lot of it is physical.
 It doesn't really get into the de-escalation, strength-based interventions and that sort of thing and sometimes that can get dragged into almost a verb fight with clients.
 Things like this, how to de-escalate situations and deal with behaviours of concern."
 (Staff 2)